Cubist portrait in gold frame

 London

-The collection features significant pieces by Louise Bourgeois, Glenn Ligon, Phyllida Barlow, Georg Baselitz, Marion Adnams, Zhang Enli, France Lise McGurn, Dana Schutz, Ella Kruglyanska, Victor Pasmore, Antonio Tarsis, Hugo Scheiber, Béla Kádár, James Shaw, Meta Isæus-Berlin, Wyatt Kahn, Mia Chaplin, Ray Parker, Sutapa Biswas, Zena Kay and others whose practices continue to shape the evolving landscape of twentieth and twenty first century art.
+The collection includes important works by Louise Bourgeois, Glenn Ligon, Phyllida Barlow, Georg Baselitz, Marion Adnams, Zhang Enli, France-Lise McGurn, Dana Schutz, Ella Kruglyanska, Victor Pasmore, Antonio Tarsis, Hugo Scheiber, Béla Kádár, James Shaw, Meta Isæus-Berlin, Wyatt Gallery, Mia Chaplin, Ray Parker, Sutapa Biswas, Zena Kay and others whose practices continue to shape and complicate the narratives of twentieth and twenty-first century art.

 Art speaks where emotions linger, giving form to what cannot be said.